 There are also two water play areas, the first is a course of water channels where kids control the flow of water via a water wheel and a series of gates.
 This one is open all year around.

-The shaded splash park open from September to May that is undoubtedly the most popular part of the park.
+The shaded splash park is open from September to May that is undoubtedly the most popular part of the park.

-Water Play Park Operates:
+Water Play Park Hours:

 - Summer: December to February: 9.00am to 6.30pm